+The PKCS#11 API is designed to allow multiple applications to access multiple cryptographic devices through a number of slots.
+Each slot represents a socket or device reader in which a device may or not be present.
+To talk to a device, an application must establish a session through the appropriate slot.
+Once a session has been established, an application can authenticate itself to a token as one of two distinct types of user: the security officer (SO) and the normal user.
 Authentication is by means of a PIN: a token is typically supplied with a default SO PIN, and it is up to the SO to set himself and the user a new PIN.
 As seen under PKCS#11, the token contains a number of objects, such as keys and certificates.
 Objects are referenced in the API via handles, which can be thought of as pointers to or names for the objects.
 In general, the value of the handle e.g. for a secret key does not reveal any information about the actual value of the key.
 Objects are marked as public or private.
 Once authenticated, the normal user can access public and private objects.
 The SO can only access public objects, but can perform functions not available to the user, such as setting the user's PIN.
+The idea is that the SO login will be used to initialise the device, and from then on only user login will be used.
 A session can also be unauthenticated, in which case only public objects and functions are available.
 In addition to being public or private, objects have other attributes, which may be general, such as the attribute sensitive which is true of objects which cannot be exported from the token unencrypted, or specific to certain classes of object, such as modulus or exponent for RSA keys.

-Note that if malicious code is running on the host machine, then the user PIN may easily be intercepted. e.g. by a tampered device driver, allowing an attacker to create his own sessions with the device.
-Indeed the PKCS#11 standard recognises this: it states that this kind of attack cannot "compromise keys marked 'sensitive', since a key that is sensitive will always remain sensitive", [14, p.
+Note that if malicious code is running on the host machine, then the user PIN may easily be intercepted, e.g. by a tampered device driver, allowing an attacker to create his own sessions with the device.
+Indeed the PKCS#11 standard recognises this: it states that this kind of attack cannot however "compromise keys marked 'sensitive', since a key that is sensitive will always remain sensitive", [14, p.
 31].
-Clulow presented a number of attacks which violate this property, [4].
+Clulow presented a number of attacks which violate exactly this property, [4].
 A typical one is the so-called 'key separation attack'.
 The name refers to the fact that the attributes of a key can be set and unset in such a way as to give a key conflicting roles.
 Clulow gives the example of a key with the attributes set for decryption of ciphertexts, and for 'wrapping', i.e. encryption of other keys for secure transport.
 To determine the value of a sensitive key, the attacker simply wraps it and then decrypts it, as shown in Figure 1.
-Here (and in subsequent boxes showing attacks), $h(n_1, k_1)$ represents the handle n_1 of key k_1 , where h is a symbol not known to the attacker.
-Hence, if the attacker knows, $h(n_1, k_1)$, he can't immediately deduce the value of k_1 , and if he knows the value of some k_3 , he can't a priori create himself a handle $h(n_3, k_3)$ for that key.
+Here (and in subsequent boxes showing attacks), $h(n_1, k_1)$ represents the handle n_1 of key k_1 .
+Even if the attacker knows, $h(n_1, k_1)$, he can't immediately deduce the value of k_1 , and if he knows the value of some k_3 , he can't a priori create himself a handle $h(n_3, k_3)$ for that key.
 The symmetric encryption of k_1 under key k_2 is represented by $senc(k_1, k_2)$.
+Note also that, crucially, PKCS#11 cannot tell whether an arbitrary bitstring is a cryptographic key or some other piece of plaintext.
+Thus when it executes the decrypt command, it has no way off telling that the packet it is decrypting contains a key.